Constructive approach to solution of the conservation condition for conformal higher spin tree-point correlation function with equal spins: Preface: Conservation Condition Solutions for and and Hypothesis

-Finalizing this section we note that in \cite{Karapetyan:2023zdu} we classified all possible terms forming the solution of symmetry conditions in general case.
-In the case of the equal spins the number of independent solutions of (\ref{2.7}) and (\ref{2.8}) are:
+To finalize this section we note that in \cite{Karapetyan:2023zdu} we have classified all possible terms forming the solution of the symmetry conditions in general case.
+In the case of the equal spins the number of the independent solutions of (\ref{2.7}) and (\ref{2.8}) are:

 when spin $s$ is even and

 when spin $s$ is odd.